BARThez: a Skilled Pretrained French Sequence-to-Sequence Model: BARThez

 \subsection{Pretraining corpus}

-We created a version of FlauBERT's corpus \cite{le2019flaubert} suitable for the two perturbation schemes described in subsection\ref{subsec:pretraining}.
-Indeed, in the original FlauBERT corpus, each sentence is seen as an independent instance, while we need instances to correspond to complete documents.
+We created a version of FlauBERT's corpus \cite{le2019flaubert} suitable for the two perturbation schemes described in subsection \ref{subsec:pretraining}.
+Indeed, in the original FlauBERT corpus, each sentence is seen as an independent instance, while in our case, we need instances to correspond to complete documents.

-Other than that, BARTHez corpus is similar to FlauBERT's.
+Other than that, BARThez' corpus is similar to FlauBERT's.
 It primarily consists in the French part of CommonCrawl, NewsCrawl, Wikipedia and other smaller corpora that are listed in Table \ref{table:datasets}.
-To clean the corpus from noisy examples, we used the script\footnote{https://github.com/getalp/Flaubert} provided by \citet{le2019flaubert} after disabling the Moses tokenizer.
-Before applying SentencePiece tokenization, the total corpus size is 66/101GB before/after tokenization.
+To clean the corpus from noisy examples, we used the script\footnote{https://github.com/getalp/Flaubert} provided by \citet{le2019flaubert}.
+Note that we disabled the Moses tokenizer, as we used SentencePiece which does not require any pre-tokenization.
+The total corpus size was 66/101GB before/after SentencePiece tokenization.